 Mental Health Services Benefit

-Important: If you’re thinking about harming yourself or someone else, get help right away by calling 911 or an emergency 24-hour-a-day hotline like the National Suicide Prevention Lifeline at 1-800-273-8255 (TTY: 1-800-799-4889) or Institute of Aging’s Friendship Line 1-800-971-0016.
+Important: If you’re thinking about harming yourself or someone else, get help right away by calling or texting 988 to reach the Suicide and Crisis Lifeline (TTY: dial 711 then 988) or Institute of Aging’s Friendship Line 1-800-971-0016.

 SCAN includes coverage for mental health services in all of its plans.

 Your mental health benefits allow you to receive care from psychiatrists and other mental health professionals to diagnose and treat conditions important to your emotional health and wellbeing.
+This support may be provided through your primary care physician’s medical group or through a trusted health plan partner.
+Check your Evidence of Coverage to see exactly what your plan includes.

 Your coverage includes: